Codium-ai/pr-agent/docs/docs/core-abilities/self_reflection.md

 - Each suggestion is first described by a one-line summary, which can be expanded to a full description by clicking on a collapsible.
 - Upon expanding a suggestion, the user receives a more comprehensive description, and a code snippet demonstrating the recommendation.

+!!! note "Fast Review"
     This hierarchical structure is designed to facilitate rapid review of each suggestion, with users spending an average of ~5-10 seconds per item.

-### Self-reflection and re-ranking
+## Self-reflection and Re-ranking

 The AI model is initially tasked with generating suggestions, and outputting them in order of importance.
 However, in practice we observe that models often struggle to simultaneously generate high-quality code suggestions and rank them well in a single pass.